scneba/nodebase/README.md

 You should see output like this image here \
 ![image](./images/psql.PNG)

-- Start PgAdmin from windows start menu and input your passwords.
+- Start PgAdmin from Windows start menu and input your passwords.
 - Create a database called `node_base` with the user postgres.

 3. Install Node.js.
 Download your variant from [here](https://nodejs.org/en/download/)

-- After install, open git bash and type the command below to see if you get the help page
+- After installation, open git bash and type the command below to see if you get the help page

 ```
 npm -h